lydiaYchen/25TrustAI/papers.md

 *Bonus extension:* Harness classifier-free guidance in DeFoG's classifier-free guidance to dynamically steer graphs towards the closest counterpart satisfying one of the hard constraints covered in PRODIGY and analyze the obtained performance.

-## Topic 6 : RL (Zero-Sum Games, Multi-Armed Bandits and Differential Privacy)
+## Topic 6 : RL (Trust-Aware and Differentially Private Multi-Armed Bandits)

 - **Supervisor:** Elif